Are you a worrier or warrior?

 6. When one worry is solved, do you immediately focus on another?

-Your worry plays a very large role if you answered yeses to all six questions.
-The less yeses the better and healthier you are.
-You have moderate level of worry if you answered three to four yeses and a low level of worry if you only have one yes.
-Worry, which is a mental part of anxiety, is able to create anxiety thoughts, indicated by “what if…” or focus on “what might happen…”
+Your worry plays a large role if you answered yes to all six questions.
+The fewer yeses, the better and healthier you are.
+You have a moderate level of worry if you answered three to four yeses and a low level of worry if you only have one yes.
+Worry, a mental part of anxiety, can create anxiety thoughts, indicated by “what if…” or focus on “what might happen…”

-Therefore, the more yeses you have the more excessive worrier you are, which mean the more you build up maladaptive anxiety thoughts.
-Your anxiety thoughts then become chronic or disorder when they interfere and disabling your daily life.
+Therefore, the more yeses you have, the more excessively worried you are, which means you build up maladaptive anxiety thoughts.
+Your anxiety thoughts become chronic or disorder when they interfere and disable your daily life.

-You will amaze when you realize how in this case, the objects of your “fears” are actually unclear.
+You will be amazed when you realize how, in this case, the objects of your “fears” are unclear.
 Realities and irrealities are then indistinguishable.
-Body and emotions react strongly to give response to fight or to flight.
-But if you decide to fight then the questions are, who or what are you going to fight? and how are you going to fight?
+Body and emotions react strongly to give a response to fight or to flight.
+But if you decide to fight, the questions are, who or what will you fight?
+And how are you going to fight?

-The “enemies” are not there and yet they are there in the thoughts.
+The “enemies” are not there, and yet they are there in the thoughts.
 They are expressed through your emotions and body reactions.
 Your thoughts are your “enemies.”
-Your mind is the racing field of the disorder thoughts.
-You then accumulate and hoard more and more anxieties, by being anxious with your anxious mind, and your anxious mind anxious to unable stop of being anxious.
+Your mind is the racing field of disordered thoughts.
+You then accumulate and hoard more and more anxieties by being anxious with your anxious mind, and your anxious mind is anxious to be unable to stop being anxious.

-If you come to this point perhaps you need professional help.
-With a properly organize and holistic (i.e., medical, psychological, and spiritual) interventions by well trained therapist you learn to regain power over your anxiety thoughts.
+If you come to this point, perhaps you need professional help.
+With properly organized and holistic (i.e., medical, psychological, and spiritual) interventions by the well-trained therapist, you learn to regain power over your anxious thoughts.
 Don’t wait any longer.
-You then will learn to be a warrior than worrier in the therapeutic journey.
+You will then learn to be a warrior rather than a worrier in the therapeutic journey.

 verified by Psychology Today